NICMx/Jool/doc/usr/usr-flags-global.md

 In IPv6, zero is an invalid checksum value for UDP packets.

 - If `--amend-udp-checksum-zero` is ON and a zero-checksum IPv4-UDP packet arrives, Jool will compute its checksum before translating it.
 Note, this might be computationally expensive.
-- If `--amend-udp-checksum-zero` is ON and a zero-checksum IPv4-UDP packet arrives, Jool will unceremoniously drop the packet and log its addresses (with [Log Level](http://elinux.org/Debugging_by_printing#Log_Levels) KERN_DEBUG).
+- If `--amend-udp-checksum-zero` is OFF and a zero-checksum IPv4-UDP packet arrives, Jool will unceremoniously drop the packet and log its addresses (with [Log Level](http://elinux.org/Debugging_by_printing#Log_Levels) KERN_DEBUG).

 This does not affect _fragmented_ zero-checksum IPv4-UDP packets.
 SIIT Jool does not reassemble, which means it _cannot_ compute the checskum.
 In these cases, the packet will be dropped regardless of `--amend-udp-checksum-zero`.